 Sometimes the cut vegetables are slightly different every time you get them, so opt for the whole veggies and know what you're buying.

-4. They're usually of better quality.
+4. They're usually of better quality

-When canning manufacturers are making their canned food, they separate their fruits and vegetables into grades.
+When canning manufacturers are making their canned goods, they separate their fruits and vegetables into grades.
 They take the higher quality product and save those for the whole canned fruits.
 Why use a perfect apple for canned sliced apples?
 They use the apple that is half ruined so they can slice and throw away the bad parts!

 If you want the highest quality fruits and vegetables, you'll find them in whole canned vegetables.